 See more information on your responsibilities in the return-to-work process, and our approach to job accommodations (PDF).

-If you are a business in the construction industry, other re-employment responsibilities apply.
-Please see our policy on re-employment in the construction industry for more information.
+If you're a business in the construction industry, other re-employment responsibilities apply.
+Read our Re-employment in the Construction Industry policy for more information.

 Managing your account